ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

     Created new package 'covid19' at covid19.
     ```

-    This creates a directory named `covid19` with the default module along with a sample code for the service, as shown below.
+    This creates a directory named `covid19` with the default module and a sample code for the service, as shown below.

     ```
     .